-Description and Ownership: Several contiguous mineral concessions covering 2000 hectares in the Central Gold Belt, owned by Wheaton River Minerals (approximately 65%) and others.
-Canarc's 18.3% interest is carried whereby Wheaton River must incur all development costs to production, subject to payback from cash flow.
+Description and Ownership: Several contiguous mineral concessions covering 2,000 hectares in the Central Gold Belt, owned by Glencairn (approximately 65%) and others.
+Canarc's 18.3% interest is carried whereby Glencairn must incur all development costs to production, subject to payback from cash flow.

-Current Status: Wheaton River is in discussions with financial institutions regarding project financing.
-Canarc receives preproduction advance royalty payments totaling US \$117,750 annually.
-Canarc has already received from Wheaton River preproduction payments for the years ended December 31, 2002 and 2003 by the payment of US \$58,875 and the issuance of 529,000 common shares of Wheaton River.
+Current Status: Glencairn is in discussions with financial institutions regarding project financing.
+Canarc receives pre-production advance royalty payments totaling US\$117,750 annually, although Canarc received the 2003 payment prior to December 31, 2002.

 Mining History: The Bellavista and Montezuma mines produced small tonnages of gold-silver ore from underground workings at the turn of the century.
-In the 1980's, Minera Rayrock acquired a controlling interest and by 1996, had completed significant exploration work, including a feasibility study.
+In the 1980s, Minera Rayrock acquired a controlling interest and by 1996, had completed significant exploration work, including a feasibility study.
 Wheaton River bought out Rayrock's interest in 1997 and completed additional drilling required for a new feasibility study in 1998.
+Glencairn bought out Wheaton River Minerals' interest in 2002.
 A total of more than US\$30 million has been spent on the property to date.